pranavdesai16/SQL_Retail_Sales_Analysis/README.md

-# Retail Sales Analysis SQL Project
+# 🛒 Retail Sales Analysis using SQL

+An end-to-end SQL project where retail sales data is cleaned, explored, and analyzed to answer business questions.

+**Skills Used**
+- SQL
+- Data Cleaning
+- Exploratory Data Analysis (EDA)
+- Aggregate Functions
+- GROUP BY
+- CASE Statements
+- Date Functions
+- Window Functions (if used)

+Database: PostgreSQL

 # 📌 Project Overview